 View blocked entitlements

-On the Blocked summary tab, you can see a summary of which entitlements and operations were blocked for each system, and why.
-In the screenshot below, we can see that there are 400 blocked account entitlements, due to that number exceeding either 100 or 50% of the total population.
+Select the Blocked actions tab to see which operations were blocked for each target system, and why.
+In the screenshot below, we can see that there are 4 blocked account entitlements, due to that number exceeding the default setting of 1.

-There are multiple ways that you can handle or remediate blocked entitlements in HelloID provisioning.
-The method that you choose is entirely situational and dependent on your current configuration and data.
+There are multiple strategies you can use to remediate blocked actions.
+The method that you choose depends entirely on your current configuration and data.

 - If you believe the operations that HelloID is attempting to take are due to an error in the data, then you will need to look at the source data and discern what may be the cause of the problem.
 For example, if there are too many pending revokes, your data may have too many missing records.